-- if you acquire intangible depreciating assets such as inhouse software, certain items of intellectual property, spectrum licences, datacasting transmitter licences and telecommunications site access rights, you must use the prime cost method - if you acquire a depreciating asset from an associate who has deducted or can deduct amounts for the decline in value of the asset; see Depreciating asset acquired from an associate on page 9 - if you acquire a depreciating asset but the user of the asset does not change or is an associate of the former user, for example, under sale and leaseback arrangements; see Sale and leaseback arrangements on page 9 - if there has been rollover relief; see Rollover relief on page 21 - if the asset has been allocated to a low-value pool or software development pool, the decline in value is calculated at a statutory rate; see Software development pools on page 24, and Low-value pools on page 22.
+- If you acquire intangible depreciating assets such as inhouse software, certain items of intellectual property, spectrum licences, datacasting transmitter licences and telecommunications site access rights, you must use the prime cost method. - If you acquire a depreciating asset from an associate who has deducted or can deduct amounts for the decline in value of the asset, see Depreciating asset acquired from an associate on page 9 - If you acquire a depreciating asset but the user of the asset does not change or is an associate of the former user, for example, under sale and leaseback arrangements, see Sale and leaseback arrangements on page 9 - If there has been rollover relief, see Rollover relief on page 22 - If the asset has been allocated to a low-value pool or software development pool, the decline in value is calculated at a statutory rate, see Software development pools on page 25, and Low-value pools on page 22.

 Both the diminishing value and prime cost methods are based on a depreciating asset's effective life.
-The rules for working out an asset's effective life are explained in Effective life on page 11.
+The rules for working out an asset's effective life are explained in Effective life of a depreciating asset on page 11.